Hoglandets-IT/beetl/docs/getting-started.md

 **Under the hood**

-BeETL will run the insertion transformers when the changes have been determined, and the data is ready to be inserted
+BeETL will run the insertion/deletion transformers when the changes have been determined, and the data is ready to be inserted/deleted.

 :::